 A copy can be purchased from the University Bookshop.

-The course gives you an opportunity to discuss and study various aspects of the Spanish world contemporary reality by considering images of Spain and Latin America in the 21st century and their culture.
+The course gives you an opportunity to discuss and study various aspects of the Spanish speaking world by considering images of Spain and Latin America in the 21st century and exploring the different cultures.

 You will be part of a small group (up to 12 people) and will have plenty of opportunity to talk.
 You will be encouraged to take part in discussions and debates, to exploit texts, videos and audio materials.
 You will discover contemporary artists and follow political and social developments in the Spanish news.
 Weekly homework tasks will be set.